 MailChimp is famous for its free plan, and also for being extremely simple to use.

-Just like the other options, there are tons of email templates that you can customize.
+The site has an extensive library of email templates that you can customize.

-If you need a little more power than MailChimp, go with Constant Contact.
+If you need more power than MailChimp, go with ConstantContact.

-Pick the ones that seem most promising for your business, and follow the steps I’ve outlined, and use the additional resources provided.
+We’ve gone over the five main pillars of online marketing in simple terms.
+Pick the ones that are most relevant for your business and follow the steps outlined.
+Use the additional resources provided.

 If you get overwhelmed at any point, take a step back.
 Break things down into simpler steps, and tackle them one-by-one.